Mattpet26/taskmaster/README.md

 * The image is displayed at the add task, and is saved to that specific task
 * Users can check by clicking the recycler to view the image (it takes awhile to load)

-* 11/5/2020
+* 11/10/2020
-* Added analytics to the app
+* Users can now enter in a location to the task, the ... button takes the user to the locations available
-* Currently tracking when users logout/login, when they direct to add-task page and when they load the main page.
+* The task remembers where each tasks location is

 ## How to run the app
 * Clone the repository from the github